 “What if our most delicious foods—just coincidentally—were, or could be, also healthy and environmentally sustainable?

-What if America’s most talented chefs, scientists, and business leaders, along with today’s culinary students, were collectively engaged in driving towards business-friendly solutions to our public health crisis and the most pressing environmental problems, like climate change and water scarcity?
+What if the most talented chefs, scientists, and business leaders, along with today’s culinary students, were collectively engaged in driving towards business-friendly solutions to our public health crisis and the most pressing environmental problems, like climate change and water scarcity?

 What if we could create new approaches to collaboration between nutrition and medical experts, chefs, and environmental scientists to help the business community develop new models of innovation—and new, long-term business strategies—around opportunities for the future of food and foodservice?”

 Today, the scheme has University and Corporate members across the world.
 At Reading, we are amongst the first to commit to following these principles in the UK and to demonstrate our passion for healthy and sustainable menus.
 This approach is transforming how our food is produced and how we work, for the better, with more positive change afoot for the 2021/22 Academic Year and once Social Distancing comes to end.
 More information on the principles can be found below.

 Our Clever Cuisine team are available to help, contact us below.